t07902301/LESS/README.md

 ## Framework
 ![Data Selection Pipeline](framework.png)

+Implementation Notes
+1. Since the original valiation dataset for each task (dolly, flan-v2) is fairly small, I used them as reference points, and took part of the training dataset as training points for classification or regression.
+The rest of training data is seen as the data selection pool.

+   For example, `dolly` has 15K samples, and I chose 7.5K as training points `val_dolly_data.jsonl` for classification or regression models, while the other 7.5K as the data selection pool `train_dolly_data.jsonl`.

+2. The influence score of a given data instance w.r.t a target task can be defined as the average/maximum/minimum cosine similarity between this sample and a set of reference points from the target task.
+So in [data_generation.ipynb](filter/data_generation.ipynb), there are three ways of aggregating cosine similarity as the final influence score of an input w.r.t reference points.

+## How to Run the New Pipeline

+1. run [split_dataset.ipynb](split_dataset.ipynb) to generate data selection pool `train_dolly_data.jsonl` and training points `val_dolly_data.jsonl` for classification/regression tasks.
+2. use [warm_up.sh](warm_up.sh) to obtain checkpoints of LORA training on part of the data selection pool.
+3. run [fake_val_grad.sh](filter/scripts/fake_val_grad.sh) to calculate adam gradidents of sampled training points `sampled_val_dolly_data.jsonl`, and [val_grad.sh](val_grad.sh) to get SGD gradients of reference points.
+4. use [data_generation.ipynb](filter/data_generation.ipynb) to obtain influence scores of training points and label data for classification tasks.
+5. use [run_filter.ipynb](filter/run_filter.ipynb) to apply classifier or regression models to predict gradient levels or influence scores of the data selection pool.
+6. after applying the classifier, run [train_grad.sh](filter/scripts/train_grad.sh) to get actual adam gradients of selection candidates classified as high-gradient levels.
+Then, use [inf_score.sh](filter/scripts/inf_score.sh) and [top_influence.sh](filter/scripts/top_influence.sh) to get influence scores of selected points.
+No need to run these steps if the regression model is used.
+7. run [tune.sh](filter/scripts/tune.sh) to fine-tune a language model and test the model with [raw_eval.sh](evaluation/raw_eval.sh) after modifying parameters there.

 ## Next Steps

 - [ ] Better gradient level classifier / influence score predictor.
 Try more training epochs / data and so on.